(1) This Scheme may be called the Public Provident Fund Fund Scheme, 2019

 (2) It shall come into force on the 12th day of December 2019

 (3) The Public Provident Fund scheme is a statutory scheme of the Central Government framed under the provisions of the Public Provident Fund Act, 1968.

 (4) The account can be opened in any branch of the State Bank of India or its Associates (except offices managed by single officer/clerk) or in any Head Post Office or any selection grade sub post office or in any of the nationalised banks.

 (5) An individual can open a Public Provident Fund Account in his own name.
 He can also open an additional account on behalf of a minor or a person of unsound mind of whom he is guardian.
 He can subscribe any amount in multiples of Rs.
 50/- of not less than Rs.500/- and not more than Rs.1,50,000/- in a year in each of his account. .

 (6) Those having General Provident Fund or Employees’ Provident Fund Account can also open a Public Provident Fund Account.

 (7) An individual can open only one account in his/her name either in Post office or in Bank.
 If two accounts are opened by the subscriber in his/her name by mistake, the second account will be treated as irregular and will not carry interest.

-(8) The subscriptions can be deposited in lumpsum or in convenient installment of not more than 12 installments.
+(8) The subscriptions can be deposited in lumpsum or in convenient installment.

 (9) It is not necessary to deposit subscription in every month of the year.
 The amount of subscription can also be varied to suit the convenience of the subscriber.